 How the plot thickened…

 Irene began talking to people about her idea to do something with bottle tops.
-First, she spoke to her fellow members of The Appreciation Society, a CIC (Community Interest Company) that is always “looking for change through unexpected alliances”.
+First, she spoke to her fellow members of The Appreciation Society.
 It needed to be something visual to raise awareness.
 Something to get people involved, to get them talking and thinking about how the status quo could be different.
 Slowly the idea of A Drop in The Ocean evolved.

 It was an idea people liked the sound of.
 Especially the #StreetsAhead campaign by Brighton & Hove Council.
 They would support her with the resources they had.
 Council beach cleaning teams would collect and store the bottle tops.
 They’d create collection jars for bottle tops in cafes and kiosks along the seafront.